CV Examples

 You’ll see that our CV examples are organized using these sections.
 This format also helps you pass applicant tracking systems (ATS) that employers often use to scan curriculum vitae.

 The objective section of your CV, sometimes called your personal statement, profile or professional summary, is a two-to-three-sentence paragraph that showcases the skills you have that can help the company that you are applying to, while also explaining why this particular position would be a good fit for your career path.
-Check out ResumeHelp’s guide for examples of great objective statements and advice on how to craft your own.
+Check out ResumeHelp’s guide for great resume objective examples and advice on how to craft your own.

 While a CV is a summary of your professional history and skills, a cover letter is an introductory communication to a potential employer, giving more details about your background and making a case for why you’re the right person for the job.
 We have plenty of cover letter examples for different jobs, and you can use our Cover Letter Builder to create a professional letter.
 A cover letter is a helpful part of your job search and may be the key to landing a job interview.